 figures go through several identical stages of development

 by exact geometric construction before differentiation.
-Let me add that
+Moreover,

 the ground plan of Giza is also involved in this plot.
 Evidently, if I

-am right, this whole thing is big - one-small-step grown into a
+am right, this thing is big.

 Let's get down to business: A